-4 Royal Wedding Fashion Traditions That We Might See On Meghan Markle
+You Might See These 4 Royal Wedding Fashion Traditions On Meghan Markle For Her Big Day

 Prince Harry and Meghan Markle will officially say "I do" in a mere 15 days as the entire world looks on.
 What will the bride wear?
 Who will design her dress?
 How will she do her hair?
 These anticipatory questions have been swirling.
 Thanks to four royal wedding fashion traditions that are strictly followed union after union, not everything remains a mystery.
 Although, the biggest secret of all — which fashion house or designer was selected to design Markle's dress — will remain a secret until the big day.